Claire Loftus: Director of Public Prosecutions

 Loftus was appointed as the Director of Public Prosecutions in November 2011, following the retirement of James Hamilton.
 She is the first woman and the first solicitor to hold the position.
-Her term is for ten years.
+Her term was for ten years.

 At the beginning of her term, the agency dealt with budget cuts and prosecutions arising out of the post-2008 Irish banking crisis.
 A decision of the Supreme Court of Ireland in DPP v JC afforded greater flexibility to the DPP on the exclusion of evidence.
 Criminal Justice (Victims of Crime) Act 2017 gave greater access to the DPP's procedural process to victims of crime.

-In 2018, she called for courts to reform the way in which they conducted criminal trials.
+In 2018, she called for courts to reform how they conducted criminal trials.

 She announced the establishment of a sexual offences unit within the DPP to be created in 2020.

 She completed her term in November 2021.